When is Daytona 500 in 2020? Date, start time, TV schedule for the race and classification

 |Gaunt Brothers Racing

 NOTE: Justin Haley, Reed Sorenson, Chad Finchum, J.J.
-Yeley, Brendan Gaughan, Timmy Hill and Daniel Suarez are entering the 500 Daytona Miles without team cards and must complete the race for qualifying or Dueling races.
+Yeley, Brendan Gaughan, Timmy Hill and Daniel Suarez are entering the 500 Daytona Miles without team cards and must complete the race through qualifying or Duel races.

 Daytona 500 2020 fees